captainhyperscaler/captainhyperscaler.github.io/_posts/2022-04-30-year-so-far.md

   - Update: have not gotten here yet, but on my list of certifications for this year.

 - AWS certifications - Security specialty, Professional Solutions Architect
   - Update: I started preparing for the Solutions Architect Associate in April and created a blog series as a study guide for everyone.
 This series can be accessed here: <https://captainhyperscaler.github.io/certifications/2022/03/20/aws-architect-for-azure-architects/>.
-Doing this series got me listed at number 21 of the top 30 AWS blogs by Feedspot. <https://blog.feedspot.com/aws_blogs/>.
-I'm also listed on the top 100 Azure blogs, <https://blog.feedspot.com/microsoft_azure_blogs/>
+  - Doing this series got me listed at number 20 of the top 30 AWS blogs by Feedspot. <https://blog.feedspot.com/aws_blogs/>.
+I'm also listed on the top 100 Azure blogs, <https://blog.feedspot.com/microsoft_azure_blogs/>.
+Thank you to the team at Feedspot for this honor.
   - As for the **Security Specialty, I will be writing an on-demand video course for EC-Council on preparing for this exam over the next 90 days**.

 - Deliver Azure workshops for Cloud Adoption Framework to business and technical professionals